deconf/Analytics-Insights/readme.txt

 Tags: wordPress analytics, google analytics, google analytics dashboard, google analytics widget, analytics dashboard, statistics, tracking, stats, google, ga, analytics insights, web stats, stats
 Requires at least: 3.5
 Tested up to: 6.4.1
-Stable tag: 6.3.2
+Stable tag: 6.3.3
 Requires PHP: 5.6
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-A Google Analytics Dashboard plugin for WordPress.
+A full-featured and entirely free Google Analytics Dashboard plugin for WordPress.
 Adds Google Analytics tracking code and displays stats to help you better understand your users and site content.

 == Description ==

-Analytics Insights is a Google Analytics plugin for WordPress which automatically inserts the Google Analytics tracking code in all your pages and displays your WordPress stats in a dashboard widget.
+Analytics Insights is a full-featured and entirely free Google Analytics plugin for WordPress which automatically inserts the Google Analytics tracking code in all your pages and displays your WordPress stats in a dashboard widget.

 = Analytics Insights Features =